-The impairment loss on assets in the Coal Mining CGU was recognized in year 2018 for the following reasons:
+The impairment loss on shares in a subsidiary TAURON Wytwarzanie S.A. was recognized in 2018 for the following reasons:

-- finalizing the first three Power Market auctions regarding deliveries for 2021-2023; - including provisions of the projected Energy Regulation, which (on the EU level) shall eliminate units that emit more than 550kgCO2/MWh or, on average, more than 350kgCO2/kW of the installed power per year from the use of power mechanisms after 1 July 2025; - an increase on greenhouse gas emission allowances costs.
+- finalizing the first three Power Market auctions regarding deliveries for 2021-2023; - including provisions of the projected Energy Regulation, which (on the EU level) shall eliminate units that emit more than 550kgCO2/MWh or, on average, more than 350kgCO2/kW of the installed power per year from the use of power mechanisms after 1 July 2025; - an increase on greenhouse gas emission allowance costs.